jamesponeal/Dominion/README.md

 This is a web application that simulates the card game Dominion published by Rio Grande Games.

 ### Team Members:
-- Heather Conklin ([heath3conk](https://github.com/heath3conk)): VP of Engineering and CTO.
+- Heather Conklin ([heath3conk](https://github.com/heath3conk)): VP of Production and CTO.
+Taxonomist of ideal cake/beverage consumption.
-- James O'Neal ([jamesponeal](https://github.com/jamesponeal)): Associate whiskey drinker and junior cake eater.
+- James O'Neal ([jamesponeal](https://github.com/jamesponeal)): VP of Engineering and CIO.
+Associate whiskey drinker and cake eater.

 ### Team Guidelines:
 - Checkins as needed.